qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ## Requirements

+**Step 01.** Ensure your cluster hardware meets the following requirements.
 For completeness we will repeat from the Origin Documentation for 3.11 the Hardware Requirements but tailored to our CentOS7 environment.

 * **Master Hardware**
   - Physical or virtual system or an instance running on a public or private IaaS.